Mityana: Overview

 As of January 2020, Mityana town covers an area of 263 km2.
 The topography consists of gentle slopes with open, U-shaped valleys.
 The plateau landscape is advantageous to real estate developers because they do not incur many expenses for clearance of building sites.
 In July 2013, the town was added to the list of urban centers serviced by the National Water and Sewerage Corporation.
 Since then, NWSC has expanded service to other areas of Mityana District.
+The town has become infamous for the location of scam dog shelters.
+Using the internet the scammers illicit donations from unsuspecting western social media users.

 Population

 In 2002, the national census estimated the population of Mityana town to be 34,100.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the population at 38,700.
 In 2011, UBOS estimated the mid-year population at 39,300.

 In August 2014, the national population census put the population of Mityana, as presently (February 2021), 95,428 people.
 In 2020, UBOS estimated the mid-year population of the town at 105,200.
 The population agency calculated the annual population growth rate of Mityana to average 1.68 percent, between 2014 and 2020.